osbuild/guides/osbuild-composer/src/user-guide/building-ostree-images.md

 ## Building an OSTree commit

 Start by creating a blueprint for your commit.
-Using your favorite text editor, `vi`, to create a file named `fishy.toml` with this content:
+Using your favorite text editor, `vi`, create a file named `fishy.toml` with this content:

 ```toml
 name = "fishy-commit"